 4. Charlie Rich vs. John Denver

-Before there were Kanye and Taylor, there was Charlie Rich and John Denver.
+Before there was Kanye and Taylor, there was Charlie Rich and John Denver.

 When Denver was announced as the 1975 CMA Entertainer of the Year, a drunk Rich set fire to the piece of paper naming his fellow singer the winner.